Basic information for topics, such as "What is it?" and "How many people are affected?" is available in the

 What is the National Reading Panel and what did it do?

 In 1997, Congress asked the NICHD, along with the U.S. Department of Education (ED), to form the National Reading Panel to review research on how children learn to read and determine which methods of teaching reading are most effective based on the research evidence.

 The panel included members from different backgrounds, including school administrators, working teachers, and scientists involved in reading research.

 Why was the National Reading Panel formed?

-The panel was formed because many of the nation’s children have problems learning to read.
-If they don’t get the help they need, these children will fall behind in school and struggle with reading throughout their lives.
+The panel was formed because many of the nation's children have problems learning to read.
+If they don't get the help they need, these children may fall behind in school and struggle with reading throughout their lives.

 Although parents, teachers, and school officials work hard to help kids learn to read, there have been many different ideas about what ways of teaching reading have worked the best—and some ideas have contradicted each other.